-As discussed in Note 2, the financial statements present only the Community College Health Insurance Security Fund and do not purport to, and do not, present fairly the financial position of the State of Illinois, Department of Central Management Services as of June 30, 2013, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 2, the financial statements present only the Community College Health Insurance Security Fund of the State of Illinois, Department of Central Management Services and do not purport to, and do not, present fairly the financial position of the State of Illinois or the State of Illinois, Department of Central Management Services as of June 30, 2014, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.